 Installation

-There is a Brew cask for Borg so installation on macOS is simple:
+There is a Brew formula for Borg so installation on macOS is simple:

 For the server, there are distribution packages available for most common Linux and BSD distros.